SquareGPS/navixy-api/docs/panel-api/resources/user.md

 #### errors

-* 201 - Not found in the database – when user with specified id not found or belongs to other dealer.
+* 201 - Not found in the database – when user with specified ID not found or belongs to other dealer.

 ***